 Who you’re writing for

-range from the entry-level practitioners to the forefathers of web design.
+Boxes and Arrows readers range from the entry-level practitioners to the forefathers of web design.
 Although this specialized crowd gives you license to throw around acronyms like UX and IxD with carefree confidence, you should always keep in mind that some readers will have less background in design than others.
-Increasingly, the B&A audience comprises professionals who work with or live near designers but who do not have much experience in the field.
+Increasingly, the Boxes and Arrows audience includes professionals who work with or live near designers but who do not have much first-hand experience in the field.

 If you’re a commenter…